iFR-ACSO/Clarabel.m/README.md

    ...
    ```
 9. In the **Clarabel** folder, open a terminal (Linux) or **Windows PowerShell** (Windows).
-10. Use the following commands to compile in release mode with faer-rs (efficient linear algebra in Rust) and vcpkg (change PathToVcpk to your installation directory)
+10. Use the following commands to compile in release mode with faer-rs (efficient linear algebra in Rust) and vcpkg (on Windows) (change **PathToVcpk** to your installation directory)
    On Windows:
    ```powershell
    mkdir build